hatonthecat/Free-Energy-Foundation/README.md

 Nvidia, Apple and other top semiconductors (including the companies mentioned above) could also design a Pentium II & III at 2nm or 3nm, and it would run quite efficiently at a reasonable speed- 300MHz, maybe not 900MHz- at less than 10mW. https://www.techrxiv.org/users/814616/articles/1270555-a-heuristic-method-for-designing-solar-circuits A Pentium II could even be integrated with 64MB of RAM in 4mm^2 at 2nm or 1.8nm/1.4nm and likely consume less than 10mW, if set to 233MHz or so.

 But will they manufacture it?
 Very, very, very unlikely.
 In fact the Claremont demo by Intel was partly funded by a Department of Energy grant.
-The main reason for developing the tech, near-threshold voltage, at the time, was to lower power consumption when developed at scale (HPCS with hundreds of thousands of co-processors running- but also globally- billions of processors manufactured routinely include 3-4 Quark processors.)
+The main reason for developing the tech, near-threshold voltage, at the time, was to lower power consumption when developed at scale (HPCs with hundreds of thousands of co-processors running- but also globally- billions of processors manufactured routinely include 3-4 Quark processors.
+So little power the processor can run when the PC is off and plugged in or connected to battery)

 https://inavoyage.blogspot.com/2026/01/the-nm10-chipset-backporting-to-pentium.html